 The New Beginnings Grant is eligible to women aged 21 years or older who are Saskatchewan residents, have primary financial responsibility for themselves and their dependents, have financial need, and have been accepted into an educational program.
 For more information regarding the grant, send inquiries to cfuwsaskcouncil@gmail.com.

-CFUW is a non-partisan, self-funded organization with 94 clubs across Canada and over 6,000 members.
+CFUW is a non-partisan, self-funded organization with 90 clubs across Canada and over 6,600 members.
 Since the founding of CFUW in 1919, our mission has been to achieve educational and economic equality and social justice through continuous learning and empowerment.
 Our vision is that women and girls are educated and empowered to make transformative change in the world.
+In Saskatchewan, there are CFUW local clubs in Saskatoon, Prince Albert, and Yorkton with members throughout the province.